LandonKoo0207/zendesk-ticket-viewer/README.md

 This is far much more secure than simply storing it in Rails environmental variables, as those environment variables are merely plain text.
 This is why I chose Rails' new credential feature over conventional environment variables.

+The actual credential data is encrypted in a separate file, and this credential is reference in config/initializers/flexirest.rb.